Q: Where and when is HEFF 2019?

 A: We will be opening crew applications soon.
 Check back here for a link to the crew application form.
 To join the crew you must be aged at least 16, and be able to be on site for the whole week during which you will be expected to do at least 16 hours of rota duties, plus either the setup day (Monday 8th July) or to stay until dismissed (should be by 6pm) on Tuesday 16th July.
 We need to keep a balance between adult and younger crew and reserve some crew places for people with particular skills, so we may not be able to accept all applicants.

-Q: Can I have a discounted ticket for providing a workshop or activity?
+Q: Can I offer a workshop or activity?

 Q: Is there a map of the site?